-In the event that an applicant is denied a place at the school, the parent/carer will have the right of appeal to an independent appeal panel.
+Appeals: In the event that an applicant is denied a place at the school, the parent/carer will have the right of appeal to an independent appeal panel.
 Information relating to the appeal process will be included with refusal letter, together with the details of the parent's right to appeal, where the appeal should be sent and the deadline for an appeal to be lodged with the written grounds of appeal.
 Further information can also be obtained from the school's website.

-The School Admissions Code allows an offer of a school place to be withdrawn if:
+Fraudulent applications/withdrawal of allocated places: The School Admissions Code allows an offer of a school place to be withdrawn if: